nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Documentation

-- 1 or 2 lines of description then a copy/pasteable example.
+- 2 lines max of description then a copy/pasteable example.
 - If "it" requires a long explanation, "it" probably sucks.
 Reconsider "it".
 - No opinions, personal fluff or jargon.
 Shut up :)
 - Test code examples before pushing.